MicrosoftDocs/Viva/Viva/connections/home-site-plan.md

 > - A home site is not required for the latest release of the Viva Connections desktop, mobile, or tablet experience.
 [Learn more about the new experience](set-up-admin-center.md), [how to customize it](edit-viva-home.md), how to choose the default landing experience, and [how to onboard new users](https://support.microsoft.com/office/access-and-use-the-viva-connections-app-in-microsoft-teams-8b4e7f76-f305-49a9-b6d2-09378476f95b).
 > - After June 2023, users will be able to set multiple home sites by using multiple Viva Connections experiences.
 The feature is currently under private preview and will start rolling out broadly by the end of June 2023.
 > - After June 2023, the ability to set a home site will move from the SharePoint Admin Center (SPAC) to the Viva Connections admin center.
 > - You must have an Enterprise (E) or Frontline (F) license type to create multiple Viva Connection experiences.
+Users with a basic Microsoft 365 subscription (E license) are limited to creating 3 experiences.
+Users with a Microsoft Viva Suite subscription are at present limited to creating 10 experiences.
+See [Microsoft Viva plans and pricing](https://www.microsoft.com/microsoft-viva/pricing) for more info.
 > - Viva Connections does not have any requirements to get started.
-> - Users with a basic Microsoft 365 subscription (E license) are limited to creating 3 experiences.
-Users with a Microsoft Viva Suite subscription are at present limited to creating 10 experiences.
-See Microsoft Viva plans and pricing for more info.
 > - You must have Global Admin or SharePoint admin permissions to access the Microsoft 365 admin center.

-If you’ve already created the communication site and are ready to specify it as your home site now, learn how to [Set a site as your home site](set-up-admin-center.md).
+If you’ve already created the communication site and are ready to specify it as your home site now, learn how to [set up Viva Connections in the Microsoft 365 admin center.](set-up-admin-center.md).

 **Use a SharePoint home site to:**